 - (a) Effective October 1, 2014: Currently the BPAC-C training curriculum is similar to the FAI training requirements for the three (3) separate levels of contracting certifications.
 The training curriculum of the BPAC-C program will continue to mirror that of FAI and will update immediately as changes are made to the FAI certification requirements.
-The elective requirements have been clarified as of the date of this publication as outlined in Attachment 2A-2.
-The BPAC-C training and certification requirements will update as FAI curriculum requirements for FAC-C certification change.
-Any changes made by FAI to the FAC-C certification requirements take effect on the BPAC-C certification requirements/curriculum on the date prescribed by FAI. - (b) Effective November 1, 2015: the Bonneville Head of the Contracting Activity (HCA) designated by the Department of Energy (DOE) Acquisition Career Manager (ACM) to manage the Federal Acquisition Institute (FAI) contracting certification program (FAC-C) at the agency level.
-Through this action the Bonneville HCA is appointed as the Site Acquisition Career Manager (SACM) and is given the authority to approve FAC-C certifications for the AWF at Bonneville within the FAITAS system.
+The elective requirements have been clarified as of the date of this publication as outlined in Attachment 2A-1 The BPAC-C training and certification requirements will update as FAI curriculum requirements for FAC-C certification change.
+Any changes made by FAI to the FAC-C certification requirements/curriculum on the date prescribed by FAI. - (b) Effective November 1, 2015: The Bonneville Head of the Contracting Activity (HCA) is designated by the Department of Energy (DOE) Acquisition Career Manager (ACM) to manage the Federal Acquisition Institute (FAI) contracting certification program (FAC-C) at the agency level.
+Through this action the Bonneville HCA is appointed as the Site Acquisition Career Manager (SACM) and is given the authority to approve FAC-C certifications for the AWF at Bonneville within the FAI Cornerstone OnDemand or FAI CSOD system.
 This change allows Bonneville AWF members to complete training, apply for and receive FAC-C certifications that are recognized throughout the Federal government.
-The Office of Federal Procurement Policy (OFPP) prohibits delegating authority to grant FAC-C certification(s) below the SACM. - (c) As part of the on-boarding process, employees transferring into Bonneville who already hold a FAC reported in the Federal Acquisition Institute's Training Application System (FAITAS) must be evaluated to determine if Bonneville-specific training requirements have been met (Refer to FAC Portability/Reciprocity in Section 3 of this Appendix. - (d) The FAC-C certification is applicable to all Executive Branch agencies that were established through amendments to Title 41 of the U.S. Code, Section 433, by Congress in order to extend DAWIA-type certifications to non-DOD Executive Branch agencies.
+The Office of Federal Procurement Policy (OFPP) prohibits delegating authority to grant FAC-C certification(s) below the SACM. - (c) As part of the on-boarding process, employees transferring into Bonneville who already hold a FAC-C reported in FAI CSOD must be evaluated to determine if Bonneville-specific training requirements have been met (Refer to FAC-C Portability/Reciprocity in Section 3 of this Appendix).

+(d) The FAC-C certification is applicable to all Executive Branch agencies that were established through amendments to Title 41 of the U.S. Code, Section 433, by Congress in order to extend DAWIA-type certifications to non-DOD Executive Branch agencies.
 The Federal Acquisition Institute (FAI) was created to provide these government-wide certifications including: